 The Company has entered into an employment agreement with Deepak Chopra, with a term of five years commencing on April 1, 1997, pursuant to which he serves as Chairman of the Board, Chief Executive Officer and President of the Company.
 The employment agreement provides for an initial base salary of \$450,000 per year, with annual raises to be determined by the Compensation Committee.
-The Compensation Committee increased Mr. Chopra's annual base salary to \$500,000 effective April 1, 1998, to \$600,000 effective April 15, 2000, and to \$650,000 as of April 1, 2001.
-Mr. Chopra volunteered to postpone the effectiveness of the April 1, 2001 salary increase for an indefinite period, and as of the date of this Proxy Statement, the increase has not yet been implemented.
+The Compensation Committee increased Mr. Chopra's annual base salary to \$500,000 effective April 1, 1998, to \$600,000 effective April 15, 2000, to \$650,000 as of April 1, 2001.
+Mr. Chopra volunteered to postpone the effectiveness of the April 1, 2001 salary increase through December 31, 2001 and the increase was implemented effective January 1,2002.
+On April 1, 2002, the Company entered into a new five-year employment agreement with Mr. Chopra.
+The new agreement provides for a base salary of \$750,000, and is otherwise similar to the prior agreement.
 Pursuant to the employment agreement, Mr. Chopra is also entitled to receive at least one-third of the amount of the aggregate bonus pool established by the Company for its officers and employees.
 Mr. Chopra is eligible to participate in certain incentive compensation and other employee benefit plans established by the Company from time to time.
 Mr. Chopra's employment agreement contains confidentiality provisions and provides that he shall assign and the Company shall be entitled to any inventions or other proprietary rights developed by him under certain circumstances during his employment.

 The Company entered into a three-year employment agreement with Ajay Mehra, which became effective on April 1, 1997.
 The employment agreement provided for a base salary of \$200,000 per year, with annual raises to be determined by management.
 The Compensation Committee increased Mr. Mehra's annual base salary to \$230,000 effective April 1, 1998.
 Pursuant to this employment agreement, Mr. Mehra was also eligible to receive discretionary bonus payments from the bonus pool established by the Company for its officers and employees and to participate in incentive compensation and other employee benefit plans established by the Company from time to time.
-The employment agreement contained confidentiality provisions and provides that the employee shall assign and the Company shall be entitled to any inventions or other proprietary rights developed by the employee under certain circumstances during his employment agreement with Mr. Mehra.
+The employment agreement contained confidentiality provisions and provides that the employee shall assign and the Company shall be entitled to any inventions or other proprietary rights developed by the employee under certain circumstances during his employment.
+On September 1, 2000, the Company entered into a new three-year employment agreement with Mr. Mehra.
 This agreement provides for a base salary of \$260,000, and is otherwise similar to the prior agreement.
 The Compensation Committee increased Mr. Mehra's annual base salary to \$280,000 as of April 1, 2001.
-Mr. Mehra volunteered to postpone the effectiveness of the April 1, 2001 salary increase for an indefinite period, and as of the date of this Proxy Statement, the increase has not yet been implemented.
+Mr. Mehra volunteered to postpone the effectiveness of the April 1, 2001 salary increase until December 31, 2001, and the increase was implemented effective January 1, 2002.
+The Compensation Committee increased Mr. Mehra's annual base salary to \$310,000 effective September 1, 2002.